badoo/techblog/_posts/2014-10-09-using-regular-expressions-to-hack-our-way-towards-amdfication.md

 It took me a day to code up this tool and it made our conversion process an order of magnitude faster.
 Using this we migrated two projects and their unit tests within a few weeks.

-It now allows us to have proper modules in the code, manage circular dependancies, generate subsets of the application and have an easier time developing it.
+It now allows us to have proper modules in the code, manage circular dependancies and generate subsets of the application.
+This all adds up to make development much easier.

 If you have any feedback please drop it in the comments below.